getsentry/sentry-docs/src/collections/_documentation/platforms/android/index.md

 }
 ```

 The plugin will automatically generate appropriate ProGuard mapping files and upload them when you run `gradle` `assembleSomething`.
 For example, `assembleRelease` — Release is the default, but the plugin works for others if you have enabled ProGuard.
-The credentials for the upload step are loaded via environment variables or from a `sentry.properties` file in your project root.
-The `sentry.properties` in your project root that configures `sentry-cli` is different than the one you include in your application resources to configure the Sentry SDK at runtime — as seen in the [Configuration documentation]({%- link _documentation/clients/java/config.md -%}).
+The credentials for the upload step are loaded via environment variables.

 For more information, see the [full sentry-cli documentation]({%- link _documentation/cli/configuration.md -%}#configuration-values).